abdulrazzak-dev/Practice/README.md

-# # Java Programming and Spring Boot - Practical Tasks
+# # Java Programming, Spring Boot and React  - Practical Tasks

 This repository contains my solutions for the Java practical task modules assigned by MARS TECH.
 Every program is written in Java, utilizes the `Scanner` class for dynamic user input, and follows proper coding and documentation standards.